tiny-dancer/notes/runiac_origin_story.md.1.md

 Runiac was born to improve the experience developing and deploying infrastructure as code.

-We like to think of it as what ex
+We like to think of it as what expo did for react native, runiac is doing for terraform, arm templates, and other iac.

+### No pipeline code necessary

+Runiac solves this by using a declarative folder structure to define

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTE2MzEwMzI0LC05OTk1MTE2NzhdfQ==
+eyJoaXN0b3J5IjpbLTE0MTA5MjkyMTcsLTk5OTUxMTY3OF19
 -->